Ninja-Squad/ninja-squad.github.com/_posts/2019-05-20-what-is-new-angular-8.0.md

 ## Router

-### Lazy-loading with `import()` syntax
+### Lazy-loading with import() syntax

-A new syntax has been introduced to declare your lazy-laoding routes, using the `import()` syntax from TypeScript (introduced in [TypeScript 2.4](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-4.html).
+A new syntax has been introduced to declare your lazy-loading routes, using the `import()` syntax from TypeScript (introduced in [TypeScript 2.4](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-4.html).

-This is now the preferred way to declare a lazy-laoding route, and the string form has been deprecated.
+This is now the preferred way to declare a lazy-loading route, and the string form has been deprecated.

 So you can change your `loadChildren` declarations from: